jcalabrese2/CTL_Final/README.md

 ## General Overview:

 The original goal of this project was to automate the "Drop LLC" process during real estate transactions in Cuyahoga County, Ohio.
-As we spoke in class this was an ambitious scope and after getting my hands dirty I decided to narrow to automating the following three documents: (1) Purchase and Sale Agreement (2) Mortgage (3) Promissory Note.
+As we spoke in class this was an ambitious scope and after getting my hands dirty I decided to narrow to automating the purchase and sale agreement only.

 ## Checklist: